How To Use A Creosote Sweeping Log In A Wood Stove

 Let CSL Burn Out Completely

 CreosoteSweepingLog.com recommends using a sweeping log to help burn out the cedar shavings left behind by your wood stove.
-This step is especially important if you have pets or children in the home, as they could be harmed by cedar fumes.
+This step is especially important if you have pets or children in the home.
+They could be harmed by cedar fumes.

-The sweeper should be filled with fresh sawdust and placed over the burning coals of your wood stove every other day or so, depending on how much firewood you use each day.
-Keep an eye on it to make sure that it doesn’t get too hot, as this can damage the sweeper itself.
+The sweeper should be filled with fresh sawdust.
+Place it over the burning coals of your wood stove every other day or so.
+This depends on how much firewood you use each day.
+Keep an eye on it to make sure that it doesn’t get too hot.
+This can damage the sweeper itself.

 Not For Use In Chimneys

-Sweeping logs are not meant to be used in chimneys as they can cause serious damage.
+Sweeping logs are not meant to be used in chimneys.
+They can cause serious damage.
 Make sure the sweep is large enough and made of a material that won’t melt or catch fire if it falls on a lit fireplace.

-You don’t want to use this tool near any flammable materials, like curtains or furniture.
-If your stove has an automatic draft control system, make sure you turn it off before sweeping so there are no accidental sparks from the log.
+You don’t want to use this tool near any flammable materials.
+These include curtains or furniture.
+If your stove has an automatic draft control system, make sure you turn it off before sweeping.
+This prevents accidental sparks from the log.

 How often should you burn a creosote log?

-You should burn a creosote log every 2-3 years to prevent the wood from rotting.
+You should burn a creosote log every 2-3 years.
+This prevents the wood from rotting.
 Creosote is a sticky, tarlike substance that forms on the surface of logs when they are burned.

 This mixture helps protect the wood against decay and insects.
 Burning a creosote log is an effective way to reduce the amount of creosote in your fireplace.
-Creosote is a by-product of wood burning, and it can build up over time to create problems with your fireplace.
+Creosote is a by-product of wood burning.
+It can build up over time to create problems with your fireplace.

-Burning a creosote log will help break down this buildup, and it will also reduce the amount of smoke you exhale.
+Burning a creosote log will help break down this buildup.
+It will also reduce the amount of smoke you exhale.
 You should burn a creosote log every 60 fires in order to achieve the desired results.
-This means that you should check for fire frequencies about once per week during normal use, but you should aim to burn the logs every 2-4 weeks during periods of high usage (such as winter).
+This means that you should check for fire frequencies about once per week during normal use.
+You should aim to burn the logs every 2-4 weeks during periods of high usage (such as winter).

-It’s important not to overfill the chimney when burning a creosote log; if done incorrectly, this could cause issues such as sparks flying out of the chimney or an increase in flame size/intensity which may be dangerous for your home or property.
-After each use, make sure to clean out any debris from within the chimney using a brush or shovel–this will help keep your Chimney Clean and Operable for future uses.
+It’s important not to overfill the chimney when burning a creosote log.
+If done incorrectly, this could cause issues such as sparks flying out of the chimney or an increase in flame size/intensity.
+This may be dangerous for your home or property.
+After each use, make sure to clean out any debris from within the chimney.
+Use a brush or shovel for this.
+This will help keep your Chimney Clean and Operable for future uses.

 Do creosote sweeping logs actually work?

 Creosote sweeping logs are devices used to remove creosote from chimneys and other fireplaces.
-They work by using a jet of water to break down the creosote into small pieces that can be swept away.
+They work by using a jet of water to break down the creosote into small pieces.
+These can be swept away.

-There are some concerns about this type of cleaning method, namely that it could cause damage to the fireplace or roof.
+There are some concerns about this type of cleaning method.
+Namely, it could cause damage to the fireplace or roof.
 If you’re considering using a sweep log, make sure you do your research first.
 Sweeping with a chimney sweep log is not a safe way to clean out your fireplace.

-Creosote residue can build up over time and prevent the wood from burning properly.
-Sweeping with a chimney sweep log could also damage your property if it gets caught on something or falls down the chimney.
-Additionally, creosote residue can be difficult to remove and could cause damage to surfaces like brick walls or floors.
+Creosote residue can build up over time.
+This prevents the wood from burning properly.
+Sweeping with a chimney sweep log could also damage your property.
+This can happen if it gets caught on something or falls down the chimney.
+Additionally, creosote residue can be difficult to remove.
+It could cause damage to surfaces like brick walls or floors.

-If you do choose to use a sweep log, make sure that you use caution when doing so, and keep in mind that it may not be effective at cleaning out your fireplace entirely.
+If you do choose to use a sweep log, make sure that you use caution when doing so.
+Keep in mind that it may not be effective at cleaning out your fireplace entirely.

 How long does it take a creosote log to burn?

-Creosote sweeping logs can burn for up to 90 minutes, depending on the size and type of wood used.
+Creosote sweeping logs can burn for up to 90 minutes.
+This depends on the size and type of wood used.
 If you’re heating your chimney prior to using a creosote sweeping log, it will increase its ability to burn cleanly and completely.

 Do stove and chimney sweeping logs work?

-Chimney cleaning logs may help clean your fireplace and stove, but you should also call a professional to do the job right.
-Creosote buildup can be removed with a chimney sweep log, but it won’t completely take care of the problem.
+Chimney cleaning logs may help clean your fireplace and stove.
+However, you should also call a professional to do the job right.
+Creosote buildup can be removed with a chimney sweep log.
+But it won’t completely take care of the problem.

 Will a hot fire get rid of creosote?

-Before you can clean the chimney, make sure that the fire is very hot and burning in an open area free of flammable materials.
-If the creosote is thick or there are other obstructions in the chimney, do not attempt to burn it off using a hot fire – this could cause severe property damage and even loss of life.
+Before you can clean the chimney, make sure that the fire is very hot.
+It should be burning in an open area free of flammable materials.
+If the creosote is thick or there are other obstructions in the chimney, do not attempt to burn it off using a hot fire.
+This could cause severe property damage and even loss of life.

 Finally, if you’re still having trouble getting rid of creosote build-up despite following all these precautions, please call an experienced professional for help.